 Okay, Fitbit Aria is a digital scale that looks pretty normal.
 In fact, it's a white square very similar to the one you already have in your bathroom.
-Maybe a little more "fashionable".
+Perhaps a bit more "fashionable".

 The main feature that differentiates the Fitbit Aria from your traditional scale is that it has WiFi connectivity and automatically synchronizes with the brand's web panel (and if you have paired applications, also with those that are synchronized, such as MyFitnessPal).
 This way you can keep track very easily, since the action on your part is simple.
 You get on the scale, you weigh yourself and the Fitbit will do all the remaining work.

 But it's not just your weight he'll measure, he's also capable of estimate your body fat percentage, which is a clearer indicator than weight itself, since it does not reflect your physical constitution by itself.
 That body fat percentage data will also be synchronized with the Fitbit service, and is done every time you weigh yourself.
 Similarly, in the Fitbit panel you will find your BMI (body mass index), which is just an equation whose result depends on your weight and height (but without specific considerations of your body, such as percentage of fat or amount of muscle).

 The most laborious part you'll have to do with your new scale is to do the initial setup.
 Not because it's complicated, but because the next few times you see the scale all you'll be doing is climbing on it.
 That's right, a device intended for fitness and sport that doesn't involve exertion or sweating.
 Sounds strange, I know.

 There are two configuration possibilities, from a computer or from your mobile phone, the second option being the simplest of them.
 To do so, you will only have to access this address from your mobile browser and you will be able to start the installation: www.fitbit.com/scale/setup/start